omanduj/Dinner-Box-Docker/README.md

 services.

 There is also functionality to issue API calls to the service in personal applications.
 To use tokens navigate to the correct webpage and request a token.
 Once token is recieved follow the directions on its usage.
-You can also find instructions below:
+You can also find these instructions
+below:

 How to use token service:
 Issue requests to the following endpoint: